mellowmorgan/roboger-neighborhood/README.md

 #### By Morgan Waites

-#### Convert integers to range of each numbers from 0 to user inputted number.
+#### Webpage converts integers to array from 0 to user inputted number then displays it with certain numbers changed depending on whether conditions met.

 ## Technologies Used